metanorma/firelight/README.rst

       [--rev <other-revision-or-spec>]
       [--debug]

-Each version should have an ``anafero-config.json``, which points to the entry point within versioned repository tree, as well as store/content adapter and layout.
+The command must be run from the root of the repository that has Anafero config file in the root.

 Anafero config
 --------------

-This file, named ``anafero-config.json``, must reside in the root of the repository with the data being built.
+A file named ``anafero-config.json`` must reside in the root of the repository with the data being built.

 Example::